theody85/alx-zero_day/0x03-git/README.md

-# Experimenting with Git hub
+# Experimenting with Git and Git hub